Naturaily/Naturaily-netlify/_portfolio/lvcloud.md

   - expert:
       number: 5
       name: Project Manager
-results-title: Results
+results-title: The results
 results-subtitle: The results
 results-paragraph: >
-  Developing smart grid solutions has helped many Distribution Network Operators, as well as the industry in general, begin to understand, plan and implement practical solutions for future networks.<br>
+  Developing smart grid solutions has helped many Distribution Network Operators, as well as the industry in general, begin to understand, plan and implement practical solutions for future networks.<br><br>
   LV Cloud application is already used by a couple of companies around the world.
 It helps them to minimize costs and allows informed decisions to be made exactly when needed.